aio-libs/aiohttp/docs/index.rst

 Contributing
 ------------

+Please read :ref:`instruction for contributors<aiohttp-contributing>`
-Please read :ref:`aiohttp-contributing` before making Pull Request.
+before making Pull Request.

 Authors and License
 -------------------

 The ``aiohttp`` package is written mainly by Nikolay Kim and Andrew Svetlov.

 It's *Apache 2* licensed and freely available.

 Feel free to improve this package and send a pull request to GitHub_.

 Contents: